Trismus: Causes and Treatment Options

 Engaging in regular exercises is pivotal for improving jaw mobility and alleviating trismus.
 Here are some effective exercises to consider:

-Open and close your mouth slowly and deliberately, aiming to increase the range of motion with each repetition.
+• Active Range-of-Motion: Slowly open and close your mouth to improve movement.
 Perform this exercise multiple times a day.

 While not all cases of trismus can be prevented, certain measures can reduce the risk: